Bryan-Nsoh/ML-IOT-IndepStudy/README.md

 4. **Visualization:** The code plots the actual values and the predicted values for each target column and each injected irrigation amount.
 It also creates bar charts to compare the average values of the target columns for the actual data and the different injection scenarios.

-The results show that despite correct predictions on the test data, the model is not responsive to the injected irrigation amounts at the currently tested index.
+The results show that despite correct predictions on the test data, the model is not responsive to the injected irrigation amounts at the tested indices.
 This raises concerns about the model's sensitivity to irrigation, which is a key requirement for the project.

 **Future Considerations:**
-- Test the model's sensitivity to irrigation injection at different indices within the feasible range to further probe its responsiveness.
 - Investigate the reasons behind the model's lack of sensitivity to irrigation amounts and explore potential solutions, such as adjusting the model architecture, input features, or training process.
 - Consider alternative approaches or modifications to the model to ensure it captures the impact of irrigation on the target variables effectively.